Vaccination at Cornell

 It is critical for the university to have accurate data on the extent of community protection from COVID-19 in order to make informed decisions about safe campus operations.
 We have now established an easy way for members of the Cornell community to register their vaccination status through the Daily Check using the COVID-19 Proof of Vaccination tool.
-Beginning April 15, such registration will be required of all Cornell students, faculty, and staff once they have completed the dose schedule for their vaccination.
+Registration is required of all Cornell students, faculty, and staff once they have completed the dose schedule for their vaccination.
 Once we have better data about the degree of community protection that has been achieved, we will offer additional details regarding full campus reactivation in a safe and responsible manner.

 I am eligible to receive the COVID-19 vaccine.
 How do I get vaccinated?